JeremySCook/JC-Pro-Macro/Code/README.md

 Includes a mode for media control and browser tabbing, as well as a "jiggle" mode to keep your computer awake.
 Switch modes by simultaneously pressing upper-right key, and the key directly below that.

-Recently made some code changes, so LEDs are not tested as of now.

-Note that after initial install, GND and RST pins may need to be shorted together
-momentarily after hitting upload in the Arduino IDE in order to reprogram.

 Also, due to differences in manufacture, line 50: